kartoza/sawps/docs/src/user/manual/explore/reports.md

      1. **Species Report**: Selected `Species report`.

-     2. **Species Table**: Species report table displays data of the species for the property.
+     2. **Species Table**: The species report table displays data of the species for the property.

      **Report Columns**